IBM/openshift101/workshop/README.md

 In this lab we'll cover using the OpenShift platform on the IBM Cloud and the common developer loop around cloud native applications including:

+- Kubernetes Basics
+- Using OpenShift
 - Deploying an application
 - Scaling the application
 - Reading logs and monitoring the appliction
 - Rolling out v2 of the application
+- Security and Role Based Access control in OpenShift and Kubernetes
+- Runtime Security for containers

 - Date: TBD
 - Time: TBD